RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 - [ ] Add Code used for Momentum Corrections to do the following things:
     - [x] (1) Check Momentum Corrections (comparison between data and MC)
     - [ ] (2) Develop new code to allow for new smearing functions to be created
+        * [ ] Allow for multiple smearing functions to compare between mine and FX's
+        * [ ] Make the function dependent on which particle is being smeared (do not assume that they would be identical anymore)
+        * [ ] Make as a function of momentum and theta
 - [ ] Improve how images are saved (see Notes_and_Ideas.md for ideas)
+    * [ ] New jupyter format needs to be updated to save images (feature not yet added)
 - [x] Create a new, more streamlined version of the jupyter code (Done as of 12-1-2022)
 - [ ] Test new binning schemes for all variables:
     - [ ] Larger phi_t bins (i.e., use fewer bins)